BYLAWS OF HUMANIST SOCIETY OF GREATER PHOENIX, INC. A CHARTERED CHAPTER OF THE AMERICAN HUMANIST ASSOCIATION

-The name and title of this organization shall be HUMANIST SOCIETY OF GREATER PHOENIX, INC. (HSGP) a Chartered Chapter of the American Humanist Association (AHA), and a Chapter of the Council for Secular Humanism.
+The name and title of this organization shall be HUMANIST SOCIETY OF GREATER PHOENIX, Inc. (HSGP), a Chartered Chapter of the American Humanist Association (AHA).

 The purpose of HSGP is to promote humanistic ideals based on ethics, rationalism, and human concerns.